 Greenfields exploration project available for option in the world class Timmins gold camp

-This 86 square kilometre (33 square mile) property is located nine kilometers (5.6 miles) northeast of Newmont-Goldcorp’s multi-million-ounce Hoyle Pond deposit in the Timmins gold camp, northeast Ontario.
+This 94 square kilometre (36 square mile) property is located nine kilometers (5.6 miles) northeast of Newmont-Goldcorp’s multi-million-ounce Hoyle Pond deposit in the Timmins gold camp, northeast Ontario.

 The property covers the extension of the Pipestone Fault System on the north margin of the Timmins gold camp that has produced more than 55 million ounces of gold to date.

 |Structural Break||Pipestone Fault (past production of 55 Moz)|

 |Host Rock||Ultramafic volcanics in contact with a graphitic shear zone and pyritic argillite|

-- Neighboring gold deposits on the north sediment contact/Pipestone include Fenn-Gib (2.1Moz), Clavos (+300Koz - 6 km to the east), Bradshaw (+1Moz) and Lake Shore’s (Tahoe) Timmins West deposit (+1Moz)
+- Neighboring gold deposits on the north sediment contact/Pipestone Fault include Fenn-Gib (3.4 Moz), Clavos (+300Koz - 6 km to the east), Bradshaw (+1 Moz) and Lake Shore’s (Tahoe) Timmins West deposit (+1.9 Moz).

 - Relatively unexplored portion of a major structural break within the Timmins Gold Camp.

-- Seeking earn-in Joint Venture partnerships for follow-up on the successful 2014 drill program
+- Seeking earn-in Joint Venture partnerships for follow-up on the successful 2020 drill program